arthurfg/brazilian-reits/README.md

 cd </path/to/repo>
 ```

-3. Copy the .env.example file to a new file named .env:
+3. Copy the `.env.example` file to a new file named `.env`:
 ```bash
 cp .env.example .env
 ```
-Replace the values of the variables with their respective values and load the environment variables from the .env file:
+Replace the values of the variables with their respective values and load the environment variables from the `.env` file:
 ```bash
 source .env
 ```